What is in this leaflet

 The needle shield reduces the risk of accidental needle stick injuries.

-Dupixent is available in three different strengths:
+Dupixent is available in two different strengths:

 - 300 mg in 2 mL solution